 Connecting shape 2

-Here is what all the pentatonic shapes look like connected on the guitar fretboard.
-Shape 1 and 2 below show you different ways of looking at the scale but they are the same set of notes.
-You can play these shapes starting on any root note.
+Below is a visual of how all the pentatonic scale shapes connect across the guitar fretboard.
+Shapes 1 and 2 show different visual patterns for the same set of notes.
+You can use these shapes starting from any root note—just shift them up or down the neck as needed.

 Shape 1